oracle-samples/netsuite-suitecloud-samples/README.md

 [Deploying a SuiteCloud Project to Your NetSuite Account with SuiteCloud Extension for Visual Studio Code](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_160147342366.html)

+This project utilizes a custom set of configurable JavaScript linting rules to automatically fix and format your code.
+You can optionally install ESLint into your local environment to receive code suggestions and find potential issues.
+For more information, see [ESLint](https://eslint.org/).

 ## Documentation

 NetSuite's online documentation can be found in the Oracle Help Center at [docs.oracle.com](https://docs.oracle.com/en/cloud/saas/netsuite/index.html).
 The platform documentation can be found here: